 They might be a bit neurotic and believe that any food/drink that isn't plain will make them sick or overweight.
 These people are often, though not always, hippie types who believe tasty foods and drinks, especially sugar, are terrible for you.
-This might also be partially justified by having them actually more susceptible to food poisoning, have many food allergies, or whatever.
+This might also be partially justified by having them actually more susceptible to food poisoning due to a compromised immune system, have many food allergies, or whatever.
 If one of these falls into the "partially justified" category and their reason for having a Plain Palate overlaps with the aforementioned pragmatism, they're often a Sickly Neurotic Geek.

 Regardless of the reason, it can overlap with Only One Finds It Fun (if someone serves up something and only this person likes it while the rest find it boring) and Stock "Yuck!" (for the foods and drinks often considered plain, including vanilla ice cream, bread, water, and oatmeal).
 Sometimes overlaps with The Teetotaler if the character drinks something like water or milk instead of alcohol, but not all teetotalers drink plain drinks.
 See also Food Pills, which are barely even food.

 - Big Nate: Nate asks Francis what he would eat if he were on a deserted island and could only eat one thing.
 Francis replies that he would eat veggie burger and drink water, as it is the healthiest choice, which annoys Nate to much that he hits him with a bottle.
 It's possible that Francis was actually concerned with the idea of surviving on the island, rather then eating what he enjoys.